Project

 Work in the field

-The Laamaseelu Masveriyaa sustainable fishing programme is a flagship project of Blue Marine and MRR.
-The programme ensures that resorts source sustainability caught local seafood with minimal impact on the marine environment.
-Since being piloted at Six Senses Laamu in 2020, the programme has now been expanded to 2 new resorts in Lhaviyani Atoll and Baa Atoll.
-With support from Blue Marine, MRR are working to continue expanding the programme across the country to ensure a national tourism industry interested in sustainable local seafood sourcing.
+• Flagship sustainable fishing programme Laamaseelu Masveriyaa ensures that resorts source sustainability caught local seafood.
+Piloted at Six Senses Laamu in 2020, it now includes resorts in Lhaviyani Atoll and Baa Atoll.
+With support from Blue Marine, MRR is working to expand it across the country.

 Stay connected